asimsaeed353/angular-course-maxschwarz/14-routing/01-starting-project/notes.md

 }
 ```

 `withRouterConfig({ paramsInheritanceStrategy: 'always', })` This setting ensure that dynamic path parameter values are injected into child routes.
+Now you will have access to userId in the components that are linked to child routes.